phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 > Note: Extracting text from a PDF page by page automatically is a hard task.
 I found no satisfactory way of doing it in Python.
 Text from the PDFs from the Royal Library (KB) has to be extracted by hand (copy-paste).

+TODO

+- [ ] Implement metadata in the markup.
+- [ ] Make trend diagram work.
+- [ ] Implement page numbers in the markup.
+- [ ] Improve initial and final page noise handling.
+(Bounding box detection?
+Ross?)
+- [ ] Sorting KWIC lines randomly makes more sense in one big corpus ...

 ### Run the correction pipeline